 - Combine the dry ingredients in a medium bowl and set aside.

-- In a large bowl, mash bananas and add all wet ingredients.
+- In a large bowl, mash the bananas and add in all the wet ingredients.
 Whisk until well combined.

 - Gently stir the dry ingredients into the wet ingredients until the mixture is smooth.

 - Preheat a waffle maker.
-Spoon the batter onto the hot iron and cook until the waffles are lightly golden.
+Spoon the batter onto the hot iron and cook until the waffles are lightly golden and crispy.
 Enjoy!

 No Comments